 Next Steps South West Participants

-Participants in the Next Steps South West (NSSW) take part in the Uni Connect programme.
-Uni Connect aims to increase the number of young people in higher education by 2020 by providing information, advice and guidance and support to students.
-As part of the project, participants will be invited to join in with activities and sessions that will talk about higher education.
-These may be aimed at explaining more about post-18 options, target specific skills, or aim to raise confidence or aspiration.
-Participants will also be asked to complete a survey about HE, and evaluation surveys after activities in which they may take part.
+Next Steps South West (NSSW) is part of the part in the Uni Connect programme, which aims to increase the number of young people entering higher education by providing information, advice and guidance and support to students.
+As part of the project, participants will be invited to participate in activities and sessions that will talk about higher education.
+These may be aimed at explaining more about post-18 options, targeting specific skills, or raising confidence or aspiration.
+Participants will also be asked to complete a survey about HE, and evaluation surveys after activities.

 Next Steps South West operates under the direction of its lead institution, The University of Plymouth, registered with the Information Commissioner’s Office Z7546246.
-Next Steps South West is responsible for the use of the personal data provided to it by participants in the project.
+Next Steps South West is responsible for the use of the personal data provided by participants.
 You may provide us with information directly but we may also receive it from authorised third parties including but not exclusive to:

 - Your school or college

 - External partners who have your consent to share your data